andrewbeng89/IS429AngularTest/README.md

 This repository also provides a classic "todo" application with two backend approaches:

-1. A purely front-end AngularJS app that COMMUNICATES with a [Firebase](https://firebase.com) real-time Database-as-a-Service
+1. A pure front-end AngularJS app that syncs with a [Firebase](https://firebase.com) real-time Database-as-a-Service
 2. Integrated AngularJS app that communites with a Node.js back-end hosted on CloudBees